Industry News

 Faced with pressure on budgets and resources, businesses are now looking to do better with less.

-The goal is no longer to produce more, but to make better use of existing content.
+The aim is no longer to produce more, but to make better use of existing content.
 A blog post can become a social media post or a section in a newsletter, for example.

-This approach reduces production costs while increasing content lifespan.
+This approach helps reduce production costs while extending the lifespan of content.
 It also helps teams save time and put in place a more sustainable content strategy.

-Each piece of content produced represents an investment of time, budget and expertise.
-Recycling makes it possible to turn this existing material into long-lasting assets capable of feeding several communication channels.
+Every piece of content produced represents an investment of time, budget and expertise.
+Recycling makes it possible to turn this existing material into long-term assets capable of feeding multiple communication channels.

-This approach helps teams capitalise on content already approved, while ensuring greater editorial consistency.
-Each type of content can therefore be designed as a reusable resource in the long term.
-Businesses can then make their production efforts more cost-effective and limit the pressure linked to the constant creation of new content.
+This approach helps teams build on content that has already been approved, while ensuring greater editorial consistency.
+Each type of content can therefore be designed as a resource that can be reused over the long term.
+Businesses can then make a better return on their production efforts and limit the pressure linked to the constant creation of new content.

 How to recycle content effectively